Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Default-Extra Metadata Field

 A new multiple-use metadata field, Default-Extra, will be added to the core package metadata.
-For this field, each entry must be a string specifying an extra that will be automatically included when the package is installed without any extras specified explicitly.
+For this field, each entry must be a string specifying an extra that will be automatically included when the package is installed without any extras being specified explicitly.

 Only entries already specified in a Provides-Extra entry can be used in a Default-Extra entry.